AmandaMWilliams/Portfolio/README.md

  **Junior Software Developer**
  **Wilmington, DE**
  **April 2021 - Current**
-*	Added additional functionality to existing code using .Net, SQL Relational Databases, WordPress, and Microsoft Access.
+*	Added additional functionality to existing code using .Net, .ASPX, HTML, C#, SQL Relational Databases, WordPress, and Microsoft Access.
 *	Worked individually and with teammates to debug code and resolve functionality errors through database administration.
 *	Alleviated unassigned ticket backlog average from 10 to 3, and overall open ticket average from 30 to 15 tickets.